agl-alexglopez/heap-allocator-workshop/docs/programs.md

 ### Allocations

 To allocate blocks of memory in a script file use the following commands or options as needed.
-These commands are run as if you are currently int the `pysrc/` directory, where the python program is located.
+These commands are run as if you are currently in the `pysrc/` directory, where the python program is located.

 Create a desired number of allocation requests.
 The program will pick random byte sizes for the requests.